AnjnaAj/Customer-Retention-Analysis/README.md

 ---

-## 📌 Key Insights
+##  Key Insights
-- Customers with lower engagement levels are more likely to churn
+- Customers with **low engagement** have a significantly higher churn probability
-- Certain customer segments show significantly higher churn rates
+- Customers with **short tenure (< 6 months)** are most likely to churn
-- Retention improves with increased customer activity and interaction
+- A small segment of customers contributes disproportionately to overall churn
-- High-value customers require targeted retention strategies
+- Increased interaction and activity strongly correlate with higher retention

 ---